marco-scarnato/greenhouse-data-collector/README.md

 Modify the [config.ini.example](config.ini.example) file to set the URL of the InfluxDB server, the personal access token and the organization ID.
 Save the file as `config.ini` in the [collector](collector) folder.
 For other optional parameters, see the [documentation](https://github.com/influxdata/influxdb-client-python).

 You can set the raw voltages reading of the sensors, so they can be converted to meaningful values.
-The array can be of arbitrary length and will be mapped to a range of 0 to 100 <!-- FIXME: update if changes happen in the range -->
+The array can be of arbitrary length and will be mapped to a range of 0 to 100

 ## How to Run